Skip to content

 A white bowl of goji berries, blueberries, quinoa and banana sitting on a blue tablecloth

 We’ve all encountered brain fog: you know, those days when you can’t seem to focus and everything feels a little fuzzy.
 The good news is that the right nutrition can help beat the brain drain and boost concentration when you need it most.
-We spoke to accredited practising dietitian and nutritionist Jamie Rose Chambers about the best foods to put on your plate for improved brainpower.
+We spoke to accredited practising dietitian and nutritionist Jamie Rose Chambers, opens in a new tab about the best foods to put on your plate for improved brainpower.

 Top foods for brain health